buhrmi/vue-pouch/README.md

 > This plugin is not maintained.
-Please go here: https://github.com/MDSLKTR/pouch-vue
+Also, authentication is broken/shittily implemented.
+Here is a better alternative: https://github.com/MDSLKTR/pouch-vue

 # vue-pouch